 Even though you don't need consent, if you are on your parent's insurance and/or live at home, it may still be possible that your parents would find out about your appointments or prescriptions.
 Here are a couple of other things to consider when confidentiality is an issue:

 - If you still live with your parents and you don't want to be contacted at home, talk with a staff member (a receptionist or billing person) about how the office or clinic can reach you.

 - If you are covered by your parents' health insurance and/or they are billed for your medical visits, ask your provider if the diagnosis and treatment on bills sent to them may compromise your confidentiality and how to prevent that from happening.

 - If possible, pay with cash, which is the most secure and private payment method.

 - If you just don't feel comfortable with seeing your regular health care provider, you can visit an adolescent health center or a center such as your local Planned Parenthood.
 These types of health centers are very familiar with concerns about confidentiality.

-If you're a student at Columbia, you may make an appointment with a women's health care provider at Medical Services (Morningside) or the Student Health Service (CUMC) to discuss whether the pill is right for you.
 Oral contraceptives are covered through the student health insurance plan and prescriptions may be filled at any local pharmacy — the cost depends on brand and formulation.
 Clinics, such as the local Planned Parenthood clinic or adolescent health center, typically charge lower fees, and some services may even be free.
 Some Planned Parenthood centers have a sliding fee scale or other programs to reduce the cost of services and prescriptions.